AndreRudolph/impulsephp-doc/docs/controller.md

   </pre>
 </div>

 The controller contains a method that is annotated with the **_Listen_** annotation which needs the event it listens to and the component on which the event shall be registered.
+For registering the same event listener to multiple components, you can use the **_components_** parameter of the Listen annotation instead.

 <div>
   <div class="code-header">